For Wood chip inoculation, Wine cap and Oyster mushrooms:

 For log inoculation:

 Source Spawn- Sourcing strain and spawn is a key factor in abundant fruiting.
 Using LE46 on logs is recommended.
-A 5-pound bag of sawdust spawn can inoculate about 25 logs.
-Sawdust spawn tends to grow out faster than the dowels but requires a specialized tool called a palm inoculator.
+A 5-pound bag of mushroom sawdust spawn can inoculate about 25 logs.
+Mushroom sawdust spawn tends to grow out faster than the dowels but requires a specialized tool called a palm inoculator.

 Wax- Melt wax and seal the holes with the hot wax.
 For the waxing process, cheese wax or beeswax is typically used.
 These waxes hold form as temperatures fluctuate and are a much better option than clay or paraffin wax which tend to crack.
 If the wax cracks or little pin holes are left, spawn can dry out and die.
 The wax prevents the spawn from drying out and keeps other fungi out of the log.
 Depending on the scale of operation, wax can be applied with a cotton ball type material on the end of a stick, a paint brush, or a specialized tool for applying wax.